Now live: Marriott Bonvoy makes it easier to earn elite status and redeem points in 2021

 - Category 8: 63,000 points (normally 70,000)

 Unlike chains like Hilton, Hyatt and Wyndham, Marriott Bonvoy didn’t reduce elite status qualifications outright.
 However, it is still making it easier to earn elite status this year.
-While those who currently hold Marriott status will benefit from today’s announcement the most, general members will still be able to earn status quicker this year.
+While those who currently hold Marriott status will benefit from this announcement the most, general members will still be able to earn status quicker this year.

-In addition to today’s news, Marriott Bonvoy has previously paused the expiration of points until 1 August 2021, extended free-night certificates originally set to expire in 2020 through 1 August 2021 and extended the expiration of Suite Night Awards through 31 December 2021.
+In addition to this news, Marriott Bonvoy has previously paused the expiration of points until 1 August 2021, extended free-night certificates originally set to expire in 2020 through 1 August 2021 and extended the expiration of Suite Night Awards through 31 December 2021.
 Marriott says that it plans to reveal more programme updates to add value for members throughout the year.

 Featured image of the JW Marriott San Antonio Hill Country Resort & Spa courtesy of the resort.